TreeRec-RTM/TreeRec/README.md

 **output data:**
 - distribution file with calculated exact location and rotation of each 3D shoot/leaf object for current and older foliage (in case of coniferous specises)
 - scaled QSM (3D object)
 - 3D object of the whole tree (foliag+wood)
 -------------------------------------------------------------------------------------------------------------------------
 **scripts**
 - Main.py
 	- Here all the input parameters are set:
- 		- data path to data
+ 		- path to input and output data
    		- list of trees for processing
      		- name of output file
  	- this script is able to process several trees in one run